-Initially, triptorelin, like other GnRH agonists, causes a transient increase in serum testosterone levels [see Clinical Pharmacology (12.2)].
-As a result, isolated cases of worsening of signs and symptoms of prostate cancer during the first weeks of treatment have been reported with GnRH agonists.
+Initially, triptorelin (TRELSTAR), like other GnRH agonists, causes a transient increase in serum testosterone levels [see Clinical Pharmacology (12.2)].
+As a result, worsening signs and symptoms of prostate cancer during the first weeks of treatment have been reported with GnRH agonists.
 Patients may experience worsening of symptoms or onset of new symptoms, including bone pain, neuropathy, hematuria, or urethral or bladder outlet obstruction.

-Patients with metastatic vertebral lesions and/or with urinary tract obstruction should be closely observed during the first few weeks of therapy.
+Closely monitor patients with metastatic vertebral lesions and/or with urinary tract obstruction during the first few weeks of therapy.